ThomasPickles/distributed-hierachy/report.md

 There are a number of possible implemenations.
 We restriction the discussion to token-based approaches.
 In this implementation, only the process holding the token has the right to enter the critical section.
 The token thus ensures the safety property.

-Further, we ensure the liveness property by circulating the token in a virtual ring of all the gropus, and all the processes.
+### Implementation

 In this hierarchical architecture the ring is a natural choice, since we can link all parents though a main ring, and a parent and its children via sub rings off the main ring.
-The token then circulates through the main ring, doing a loop through though each group before being passed to the next parent in the ring.
+In effect, the token then circulates around all processes through the main ring, doing a tour around the sub-ring of the group before being passed to the next top in the main ring.
+We thus ensure the liveness property because each process sees the token with every pass around the main ring, so that a single process cannot monopolise the lock.

 ![Fig 1](ring.png)

 After a process exits the critical section, it passes on the token through every process in the network before it can next receive it.
 In order to traverse the network, the token keeps track of two queues, the top-level groups, and the bottom-level processes within its current group.

-### Mutex algorithm
-top-level node starts with token, node adds a list of its children to the token, appending its own id to the list
-- while the queue is not empty
-- next = queue.dequeue()
-- send to next
-- on receipt of token,
-- if child wants to enter critical section
-  -- it does
-  -- it decrements its counter
-- child puts its value to the tail of the list and sends token on to next child on the list by sending its value to the back of t
-- when token gets back to parent, it sends on to next parent in list

 An improvement to the algorithm is a request-based implementation.
-In this case the token could circulate around the ring of top-level nodes; the top level node would only switch to the sub-rings if a bottom-level process requests the token.
+In this case the token could circulate around the ring of top-level nodes; the top level node would then only switch to its sub-ring if a bottom-level process in the group had requested the token since the last passage of the token.
 In effect, each top-level node keeps a list of bottom-level processes that wish to enter the critical section.
-On receipt of the token, the top-level node thus checks whether there are any processes in the list and, if so, appends its own Pid to the queue before circulating in the group.
-This ensures that the token does not take needless trajectories around the sub-rings if none of the processes of a group want to enter the critical section.
+On receipt of the token, the top-level node thus checks whether there are any processes in the list and, if so, appends its own Pid to this queue before circulating in the group.
+This ensures that the token does not take needless tours around the sub-ring if none of the processes of a group want to enter the critical section.
-- picture of ring within ring
-- Todo: have i got time to make this improvement?
-Seems simple enough

-An alternative is the Suzuki-Kasami implementaion [reference](), where we ensure.

 ## Limitations